 - Alien Registration Number

 - Class of Admission (this is the type of U.S. green card you received)

 - Date of Admission of U.S. Green Card

 - Motive for your application (in Part 2: check box “F” if you currently hold a green card that has an expiration date that you are renewing; or box “J” if you are renewing the old version of green card that has no expiration date).

 - Name of city where you reside and applied for immigrant visa or adjustment of status.

 - U.S. Consulate where you received immigrant visa or USCIS office where you applied to adjust status.

-If there has been a change of name since the time you received your green card, remember to submit proof of name change such as: adoption decree, marriage certificate, divorce certificate, court order and so forth.
+If there has been a change of name since the time you received your green card, remember to submit proof of name change such as adoption decree, marriage certificate, divorce certificate, court order and so forth.

-Though filling up Form I-90 can be done online on the USCIS website, applicant will still need to submit the additional required documents by mail.
+Though filling up Form I-90 can be done online on the USCIS website, the applicant will still need to submit the additional required documents by mail.